 I mentioned a while back that I’d gotten a comment on an older post about the ACT life compass from someone who seemed offended that I’ve accepted the fact that I have treatment-resistant depression.
 I think part of the issue may have been that this person has a different concept of what acceptance is.
 Acceptance, at least in the context of ACT (acceptance and commitment therapy) is the opposite of resistance.
 It’s not about liking where you are, giving up, or not taking actions to promote positive change.
 It’s about accepting that this is the way things are right now, and rather than fight it, I’m going to make the most of the hand I’ve been dealt.

 I’ve gone through a major shift over the last few years with my own illness and what acceptance means (there’s more on that in this post on acceptance).
 I used to have full remission between depressive episodes, so I was either sick or I was fully well.
 When I last relapsed in 2016, I figured it would continue on with the same pattern.
 Except it didn’t.
 Instead, I got worse and had a progressive decline in functioning.

 It was probably 2019 when I started to have a shift in where I expected my illness to go.
 It didn’t come from a place of hopelessness; rather, it was just a realistic appraisal that the pattern of my illness had changed.
 Last year it started to become clear that wellness, at least like I had before, is off the table.
 As time has gone on, I’ve accepted that.
 Maybe some new wonder treatment will come along, but I don’t find it helpful to hold out hope for something that may or may not ever happen.
-There’s no point, in my mind, of trying to look ahead and push myself towards a future that doesn’t exist.
+In my mind, there’s no point in trying to look ahead and push myself towards a future that doesn’t exist.
 I would much rather accept that this is where I am now, this is where my illness is, and I’m going to work with what I’ve got to make a life that is as meaningful as it can be.